sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 that they are aligned based on his knowledge of the experiment (for instance, there may be more events in the text file than recorded in the EEG).
-The last checkbox allow to automatically adjust the sampling rate of the new events so they best align with the closest old event.
-This may take into account small differences in sampling rates that could lead to big differences by the end of the experiment (e.g., a 0.01% clock difference during would lead to a 360-ms difference after one hour if not corrected).
+The last checkbox automatically adjusts the new events' sampling rate, so they best align with the closest old events.
+This may correct small differences in sampling rates that could lead to significant differences by the end of the experiment (e.g., a 0.01% clock difference would lead to a 360-ms difference after one hour if not corrected).

 ### Importing events from a Presentation file